Portland Drug Crime Defense Lawyer

 We use a technique we call Turning Negatives Into Positives to obtain rehabilitative rather than punitive sentences for many of our clients.
 This technique works well within the framework of the Felony Sentencing Guidelines and in many cases which are covered by Measure 57.

 Most persons charged with drug crimes are addicted, dependent upon or abusing drugs.
-They would not commit crimes it they were not using drugs.
+They would not commit crimes if they were not using drugs.
 We use our clients’ successful drug treatment efforts to get excellent results in Court, which is the essence of Turning Negatives Into Positives approach.

 Most of our drug abuse/dependence/addiction recovery clients who carefully follow our instructions, receive extremely fair and lenient sentences from the Courts.
 Click here for more information about Turning Negatives Into Positives.

-We Let Our Results Speak For Us
+Our Proven Results Speak Volumes

 Our reputation and success are based upon our results and upon the way we treat our clients.